snd/hinoki/README.md

 often asynchronously.
 often in complex ways.

+dependency injection can simplify such systems.

 dependency injection is a simple idea:
-parts of the system declare which other parts they need and the dependency injection tool makes sure they get them. the wiring happens automatically. manual wiring boilerplate disappears. since nothing is hardwired, everything is mockable and every part is easy to test in isolation.
+parts of the system declare the other parts they need. dependency injection ensures that parts get the other parts they need. the wiring happens automatically. manual wiring boilerplate disappears. nothing is hardwired. everything is mockable. every part is easy to test in isolation.

-many dependency injection tools are needlessly complex. they make the whole idea of dependency injection seem complex. hinoki is an extremely simple and functional approach to dependency injection.
+hinoki is an extremely simple and functional approach to dependency injection.

 <!--
 hinoki boils dependency injection down to the essentials: no configuration, no XML, no OOP, no boilerplate.
 -->

-hinoki is an abstract and flexible tool. when applied to the right problems it can reduce incidental complexity and boilerplate, make code more testable, easier to understand, simpler, less complex and more elegant.

 <!--
 later add here